 Further issues of shares will only be made if the Directors determine such issues to be in the best interests of shareholders and the Company as a whole.
-Relevant factors in making such determination include net asset performance, share price rating and perceived investor demand.
-In the case of further issues of Ordinary Shares (or sales of Ordinary Shares from treasury), such Ordinary Shares will only be issued at prices which are not less than the NAV per Ordinary Share announced as at the end of the immediately preceding month in which such Ordinary Shares are being issued.
+Relevant factors in making such determination include net asset performance, Ordinary Share price rating and perceived investor demand.
+Further issues of Ordinary Shares will only be issued at prices which are not less than the NAV per Ordinary Share announced as at the end of the immediately preceding month in which such Ordinary Shares are being issued.
 In addition, the Company's Articles permit the Board, in its absolute discretion, to offer any holders of any particular class of shares (excluding any shares held as treasury shares) the right to elect to receive further shares, instead of cash in respect of all or part of any dividend specified by ordinary resolution in accordance with the circumstances and procedures set out in the Articles.